 Now the fate of the world rests on a single kill in the morning…

-A Kill in the Morning has won several awards:
+A Kill in the Morning has gained several awards:

 - Won You Write On’s Book of the Year award.

-- Won ‘Superlative’ Award for best story in the Turtledove Awards run by alternatehistory.com.
+- Won ‘Superlative’ Award in the Turtledove Awards, run by alternatehistory.com.

 The reviews have been overwhelmingly positive.
 The most pleasing being this one from sci-fi legend Stephen Baxter: